 4 Republic Square, RA, Yerevan

 The other architectural pride of Armenia is the Republic Square located in the heart of Yerevan.
-The architect of the square was famous Armenian Aleksandr Tamanyan (1920-1950).
+The square was designed by famous Armenian architect Alexander Tamanyan (1978-1936).

-According to the model of architect Tamanyan, the construction of the square began with the Government Building in 1926.
-Until the 1950s, all 5 buildings were designed, and in 1977, designed the National Gallery; the last building of the square.
-In Soviet times, the Republic Square was named after Lenin, his monument was erected in 1940 and dismantled in 1991, prior to the independence of Armenia.
+According to Tamanyan’s design, the construction of the square began with the building of the Government House in 1926.
+All the buildings of the square were completed in the 1950s, except for the National Gallery building, which was completed in 1977.
+In Soviet times, the Republic Square was named after Lenin and his monument was erected there in 1940 and dismantled in 1991, prior to the independence of Armenia.

 The visiting card of the Republic square is the singing fountains, which were renovated by the French company Aquatique Show International for 1.4 million euros in 2007.

 The singing fountains are turned on every year at the end of March and create festive evenings for both locals and tourists.